RealCreepyJeff/chainswordcs-tk/README.md

 # chainswordcs-tk

-This is some code for the website http://chainswordcs.tk/
+Resources for the website http://chainswordcs.tk/

+Right now just HTML and CSS code.